mdnadeemm/timetable-website/README.md

 Open your browser and navigate to `http://localhost:5173` (or the port shown in the terminal).

+### Generate AI-Powered Learning Plans

+1. **Open the Learning Plan Generator**
+   - Click the "Generate Learning Plan" button in the application header

+2. **Configure Your Learning Plan**
+   - **Skill**: Enter the skill or subject you want to learn (e.g., "React Development", "Python Programming", "Data Science")
+   - **Number of Weeks**: Specify the duration of your learning journey (e.g., 4, 8, 12 weeks)
+   - **Hours per Week**: Set your available study time per week (e.g., 10, 15, 20 hours)
+   - **Difficulty Level**: Choose your experience level (Beginner, Intermediate, Advanced)
+   - **Focus Areas** (Optional): Specify particular topics or areas you want to emphasize

+3. **Generate the Plan**
+   - Click "Generate" and the AI will create a comprehensive learning plan
+   - The AI generates:
+     - **Weekly Structure**: Organized plan divided into your specified number of weeks
+     - **Daily Events**: Learning sessions scheduled across weekdays (Monday-Friday) with specific time slots
+     - **Event Details**: Each event includes title, description, teacher, location, and time
+     - **Associated Tasks**: 2-5 practical tasks for each learning session to complete during or after the event

+4. **View Your Timetable**
+   - The generated plan appears as a visual weekly timetable
+   - Events are color-coded for easy identification
+   - Click any event to view details and associated tasks

-### Task Content Generation
+### AI-Powered Task Content Generation

-Each task in your timetable has a **Generate Content** button (✨ icon).
-Clicking it will:
+Each task in your timetable can be enhanced with detailed learning materials:

-1. Generate detailed markdown content specific to that task
-2. Include context about the event, topic, and learning objectives
-3. Provide step-by-step instructions, resources, and acceptance criteria
-4. Automatically attach the generated markdown file to the task

-The generated content includes:
+1. **Generate Task Content**
+   - Click the **✨ Generate Content** button on any task
+   - The AI analyzes the task within the context of your learning plan and generates detailed markdown content

+2. **Generated Content Includes**
-- Task overview and goals
+   - Task overview and learning objectives
-- Prerequisites
+   - Prerequisites and required knowledge
-- Context and connections to the learning plan
+   - Context connecting to the overall learning plan and week objectives
    - Step-by-step instructions
-- Resources and references
+   - Curated resources and references
-- Acceptance criteria
+   - Acceptance criteria (checklist format)
-- Deliverables
+   - Deliverables specification
-- Optional extension activities
+   - Optional extension activities for deeper learning

+3. **Access Generated Content**
+   - The markdown file is automatically attached to the task
+   - Click the dropdown arrow on the task to view all attachments
+   - Click on the markdown file to open and read the detailed content
+   - All files are saved locally and persist across sessions

+### Managing Your Timetable

+- **Add Events Manually**: Create custom events outside the AI-generated plan
+- **Edit Events**: Modify event details, times, and descriptions
+- **Task Management**: Mark tasks as complete, reorder them via drag-and-drop
+- **Attach Files**: Upload documents, PDFs, images, or links to tasks
+- **Filter by Week**: Focus on specific weeks of your learning plan
+- **Search**: Quickly find events and tasks
+- **Export/Import**: Backup and share your timetable

-**Note:** This feature requires the ADK backend agent to be running.
-See the backend setup section above.
+**Note:** AI features (learning plan generation and task content generation) **require** the ADK backend agent to be running.
+Make sure you've set up the Python backend with the API key in `backend/agents/learning_plan_agent/.env` and started the server before using these features.

 ## Technologies Used